tighten/confomo/readme.md

 ### Contributing
 Submit an issue for bugs or feature requests, or submit a PR against the `development` branch.

+Please note: The project is currently in the middle of a [complete refactor from scratch](https://github.com/mattstauffer/confomo/tree/complete-refactor), so it might be worth [pinging Matt on twitter](http://twitter.com/stauffermatt) to ask about any contributions until the refactor is complete.

 ### License

 Not sure.
 Don't steal it? @todo.